duneanalytics/docs/docs/query/DuneSQL-reference/Functions-and-operators/http.md

 ### Access

-The HTTP functions are currently in closed Beta.
-They are available to a group of individual users and teams approved by Dune.
-Soon they will be Generally Available free of charge to all Dune paying customers.
+The HTTP functions are available free of charge to all Dune paying customers.

 ### API support and credentials